5 Signs to Spot Vanity Publishers (And Which Ones to Avoid)

 For instance, Writer Beware is a Sci-Fi and Fantasy writers’ group that aims to address problems faced by writers.
 They have a Thumbs Down Publishers List that offers writers an updated list of publishers to avoid (which are usually vanity presses), largely based on complaints they’ve received and evidence that has been compiled against those businesses.

 Moreover, the Alliance of Independent Authors (ALLi) offers authors free access to their Self-Publishing Industry Ratings, which rank the different publishing businesses out there to help authors decide which they can trust and which they should avoid.

 A Sample List of Vanity Presses to Avoid

 If you access these author resources, you will find that certain presses keep getting flagged as untrustworthy.
-Here are some examples of the names you will encounter on ALLi’s watchdog advisory list:
+Here are some examples of the names you will encounter on ALLi’s watchdog advisory list and other reliable sources:

 |Author Solutions||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Subject to multiple lawsuits in the USA.|

 |America Star Books||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Doesn’t pay royalties, sells books it no longer had any rights to sell, and neglects or fails to place books into bookstores.|

 |Adelaide Books||Service, Communication, Quality, Transparency||Requires authors to purchase 45 copies of their books, even though this purchase requirement is not included in their sample author contracts.|

 |Avro Basim Yayin||Communication, Practices, Legal, Other||Contacts authors and offers to buy Turkish rights to their books and then fails to pay for those rights.|